-The Board believes in the establishment and review of policy that reflects its values and perspectives and shall adhere to the following stages in its approach to new policy formation and review:
+The Board demonstrates the belief in the establishment and review of policy, that reflects its values and perspectives, and shall adhere to the following stages in its approach to new policy formation and review:

 The Board, in consultation with the Superintendent, shall assess the need for a policy, as a result of its own monitoring activities or on the suggestion of others, and identify the critical attributes of each policy to be developed.

 The Board may develop the policy itself or delegate the responsibility for policy development to the Superintendent.